Combatting bad odours with an air purifier

 Woman breathing in pure, fresh air

-The Eoleaf air purifier uses a medical-grade HEPA filter to capture 99.97% of fine particles and gases.
+Eoleaf air purifiers use a medical-grade HEPA filter to capture 99.97% of fine particles and gases down to a size of 0.01 microns.

 Like our devices, the activated carbon filter is cylindrical in shape.
 This increases their contact surface and their volume.
 These filters are also treated in such a way as to eliminate impurities and increase their absorbent properties.
 Since their structure is porous, these filters have a high capacity of fixing and retaining pollution particles and gases.